Skip to main content

 The chimney breast is the visible part of the chimney that you can see on every floor in your house (unless any have been removed).
 It provides important structural support in your home.

 A building regulations application will be needed to remove a chimney breast.
 Your structural engineer’s designs will need to be submitted to building control prior to commencing work.
-A Full Plans application may be better than a Building Notice because you will need to submit calculations and have them approved before you start work.
+An application for building control approval with full plans may be better than a Building Notice because you will need to submit calculations and have them approved before you start work.
 (View building regulations FAQs for details).

 Considerations